Mineral

 Mineral saw an opportunity to build new software and hardware tools that can bring together diverse sources of information that until now were simply too complex or overwhelming to be useful.

 Building on breakthroughs in artificial intelligence, machine learning, simulation, perception, and robotics, Mineral set out to build the world’s first detailed “operating manual” for plants.
-Just as the microscope changed how diseases are detected and managed, Mineral hopes that by seeing and understanding the plant world in a radically different way, we can usher in a new era of sustainable agriculture.
+Just as the microscope changed how diseases are detected and managed, Mineral hoped that by seeing and understanding the plant world in a radically different way, we could usher in a new era of sustainable agriculture.

 To uncover critical new details about how crops are grown and food is produced, the team developed a range of prototypes.
-These include the Mineral rover, which rolls through the fields gathering high- quality images of each plant.
-By combining the imagery gathered by the rover with other data sets like satellite imagery, weather data, and soil information, the team has been creating a full picture of what’s happening in the field and using machine learning to identify patterns and useful insights into how plants grow and interact with their environment.
+These included the Mineral rover, which rolled through the fields gathering high-quality images of each plant.
+By combining the imagery gathered by the rover with other data sets like satellite imagery, weather data, and soil information, the team created a full picture of what happened in the field and used machine learning to identify patterns and useful insights into how plants grow and interact with their environment.